Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Refined Orbifold Euler Characteristic of

 \end{Example}

-In this subsection we have found an algorithm that effectively computes $\chi(\Mbar_{g,n})$ based on the formalism of abstract QFT and its realizations developed in \cite{wz}.
-We will show that our method can also be used to derived some closed formula in Section \ref{sec4} and Section \ref{sec5}.
+In this subsection we have found an algorithm that effectively computes $\chi(\Mbar_{g,n})$ and provided some examples and numerical data.
+We will show that our method can also be used to derived some closed formula in \S \ref{sec4} and \S \ref{sec5}.